ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ==**AWS SQS**:==
 	**Standard Queue:**
-		supports unlimited no of tx's per second per API action ==a message is delivered at least once. occasionally more than one copy of message is delivered== ==occasionally messages might be delivered in an order different from which they were send==
+		a. supports unlimited no of tx's per second per API action
+		b. ==a message is delivered at least once. occasionally more than one copy of message is delivered==
+		c. ==occasionally messages might be delivered in an order different from which they were send==
+		d. ==by default queue is standard queue.==

 ​	**FIFO Queue:**
-​		by default FIFO queues support  upto 3000 messages per second per API action through batching ​		==a mesage is delivered once and remains available until a consumer processses and deletes it. duplicates are not introduced into the queue.==
+​		support  upto 3000 messages per second per API action through batching ​		==a mesage is delivered once and remains available until a consumer processses and deletes it. duplicates are not introduced into the queue.==
 ​		==the order in which messages are send and received is strickly preserved.==